deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

         <b>Listing 12-1.</b> Configuring Forms Authentication in the Web.config File
     </p>

-The loginUrl attribute tells ASP.NET where to redirect users when they need to authenticate themselves (in this case the ~/Account/Login URL) and the timeout attribute specifies how long a user remains authenticated once they have successfully logged in, expressed in minutes (2,880 minutes is 48 hours).

 The next step is to tell ASP.NET where it will get details of the application users.
 I have broken this into a separate step because I am about to do something that should never, ever, be done in a real project: I am going to define a username and password in the Web.config file.
 You can see the changes in Listing 12-2.